 Over the years, the number of turbo models (and manufacturers) has increased, and with it the number of different components on offer.
 These days it is possible to build hybrid performance turbos vastly different to their original spec with dramatic changes in performance.
 This is something that Turbo Technics excels at, with expertise in component modification and the design and manufacture of bespoke parts.

 The term ‘Hybrid’ covers a very wide range, from a minor uprate to a completely redesigned turbo.
-The essential point to remember is that a hybrid turbo, by itself, will not generally give a significant power boost and should always be matched to the requirements of the engine for best results.
+The essential point to remember is that a hybrid turbo by itself, will not necessarily give a significant power boost.
+Typically, an appropriate ECU tune is required at the very least, along with upgraded components for any restrictive elements of the induction or exhaust system.
+Older engines also tend to require modification to handle high boost pressures, though most modern turbocharged engines respond well to increased boost pressures in their standard form.

-Most turbocharged engines respond well to increased boost pressure, but only if the engine is modified to capitalise on the change.
-A hybrid turbo on a standard engine may offer a small benefit, but will be more effective on a modified engine.
-Increasing the boost pressure also increases the internal loading within the turbocharger, and often requires a change to the bearing system usually incorporating a 360° thrust.
+Increasing the boost pressure also increases the internal loading within the turbocharger, and often requires a change to the bearing system usually incorporating a 360° thrust bearing.
 Turbo Technics have developed a manufacturing process to make these precision parts from solid, giving a greater bearing contact face to withstand the high loads, which would otherwise destroy a standard bearing very quickly.

 Turbo Technics will occasionally specify a “cut-back” shaft wheel.
-This is the exhaust-driven turbine wheel inside the turbocharger, and to improve the gasflow the outlet part of the blades are sometimes ground.
+This is the exhaust-driven turbine wheel inside the turbocharger, and to improve the gas flow the outlet part of the blades are sometimes ground.
+However, it’s effectiveness is dependant on the blade geometry of the standard part, and can have a detrimental effect through reduced efficiency if used inappropriately.

 There is always an element of compromise between power capability and low speed response, and the engineering challenge is to find the optimal balance.
 By selecting the most suitable components or if necessary a bespoke design, it is generally possible to arrive at a combination of good drivability with the required power output.